trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ## Formatting bytes

 Trino includes a built-in `format_number()` function.
-However it is using units that don't work well with bytes.
-The following `format_data_size` routine can format large values of bytes into a human readable string.
+However, it is using units that do not work well with bytes.
+The following `format_data_size` routine can format large values of bytes into a human readable string:

 ```sql
 FUNCTION format_data_size(input BIGINT)